Magyartanulas/magyartanulas.github.io/dative_possession.md

 ### Stating possessions

 In Hungarian, there is no verb *to have*, instead you state what belongs to you through the verb `van`.
-So it follows that you can state what does not belong to you with `nincs,sincs`
+So it follows that you can state what does not belong to you with `nincs,sincs`.
+Stating multiple possessions requires using `vannak` as well.

 * Van egy macskám. - (I have a cat.)
 * Bárcsak lenne egy kutyám! - (I wish I had a dog!)
+* Persze, hogy vannak barátaim! - (Of course I have friends!)
 * Egyszer volt egy madaram. - (I had a bird once.)
 * Nincs kedved moziba jönni? - (Are you in the mood to go to the movies? lit.
 Do you not have the mood to come to the movies?)